Public access to records

 Important changes

-Changes to the State Records Act will take effect from 1 January 2024.
+The information below reflects important changes to the State Records Act that took effect from 1 January 2024.
 See the section at the end of this document for more information.

 Public access under the State Records Act